qeeqbox/reports/GoSearch22/script.js_deobfuscated.md

 Reference & original writeup: https://objective-see.com/blog/blog_0x62.html.
-Deobfuscated by QBJSSandbox + jsnice (Not perfect, still need more to Deobfuscate)
+Deobfuscated by QBJSSandbox + jsnice (Not perfect, still needs more to Deobfuscate)

 ```js
 'use strict';